Superhero Academy 101: Metaphysics (the Green, the Red, the Clear, the Grey, the Black, and the Speed Force)

 The Clear is also known as The Blue.

-First and foremost Aquaman (like the Swamp Thing and Animal Man) can use its morphogenetic field to communicate, command, and possess aquatic life.
-He can sense emotions from the sea creatures as well – as far as the other side of the planet as he is linked to the field.
+First and foremost, Aquaman (like the Swamp Thing and Animal Man) can use its morphogenetic field to communicate with, command, and possess aquatic life.
+He can sense emotions from the sea creatures as far as the other side of the planet as well because he is linked to the field.

 Secondly, he can control water as a hydrokinetic.
 He can reshape it and turn it solid.
 When Aquaman lost his hand he made a new one created with hard water.
 He can use this power to make mini-tidal waves when he’s in close proximity to the ocean.
 In addition to his massive strength, telepathy, and royal privilege as the undersea king, he's a formidable ally and dangerous foe.